VidyaSource/website/src/_content/blog/code-coverage-is-killing-you.md

 ***Time to Run Tests***.
 One of the core tenets of agile development is rapid feedback, which is impossible if your tests take forever.
 This might be controversial, but I would recommend favoring unit tests and functional tests over integration tests.
 Unit tests are fast (when written properly).
-Functional tests give you the most accurate view on quality, and modern tools like [Cypress](https://www.cypress.io/) can overcome the slowness and flakiness of older tools like Selenium.
+Functional tests give you the most accurate view on quality, and modern tools like [Cypress](https://www.cypress.io/) and [Playwright](https://playwright.dev/) can overcome the slowness and flakiness of older tools like Selenium.
 You can also get a boost from your [tooling](https://engineering.linkedin.com/blog/2018/07/how-we-improved-build-time-by-400-percent).

 Keep these trend lines as low and as level as possible.